ESI Funds Open Data Platform

 - Data on finances planned:This financial information is set out in the programme documents adopted by the Commission and made available in a common format across all funds.
 The data is cumulative and comes from the financial tables of each programme.
-It includes information on EU and National financing.
+It includes information on total planned investment EU and National (public and private) financing.
 We have made available information on the financial allocation by "Thematic Objective" (see Q&A 2.3 below).
 The current data has been updated to reflect the status of the programmes in February 2017.

-- For Cohesion Policy funds (ERDF-ESF-YEI-Cohesion Fund) updates are received 3 times a year – 31 January, 31 July and 31 October covering cumulative finances implemented to the end of the month preceding the submission date.
+- For Cohesion Policy funds (ERDF-ESF-YEI-Cohesion Fund) updates are received 3 times a year – on 31 January, 31 July and 31 October covering cumulative finances implemented to the end of the month preceding the submission date.
 After the submission deadline the data will be published on the Platform within 4-6 weeks receipt;

 - The data on finances implemented are reported by “priority axis” (the main investment pillars or envelopes in the programmes) in total public cost (not split EU/National);

-- A full ventilation of implemented finances by themes (thematic objectives) is not available (see also http://ec.europa.eu/regional_policy/en/faq/about_open_data/#16 ).
+- A full ventilation of implemented finances by themes (thematic objectives) is not available (see also Q+A 2.9 below).